 - glove (a thin gardening type glove to protect your hand)

-When scraping, tilt the scrapper away from you and use your thumb to press and push the scrapper down the ski to remove the wax.
+- When scraping, tilt the scraper away from you and use your thumb to press and push the scrapper down the ski to remove the wax.
 Keep scraping until you can pull no more wax out.

-It is very hard to scrape with a blunt scrapper.
+- It is very hard to scrape with a blunt scraper.
 Use sandpaper to sharpen the scraper by moving back and forth (lining the side up with a file).